-In-Depth Understanding of C/C++ Compilation Technology—Dynamic Libraries A4: Link-Time Symbol Missing Behavior and Runtime Dynamic Loading
+Deep Dive into C/C++ Compilation — Dynamic Libraries A4: Undefined-Symbol Behavior at Link Time and Runtime Dynamic Loading

-Of course, if you prefer this strict checking, there is a way: pass the -Wl,-no-undefined option when compiling the relocatable files to instruct the subsequent linker to report errors.
+Of course, if you want this kind of strict checking, there is a way: when you're producing the relocatable object, pass -Wl,-no-undefined to steer the linker's error-reporting behavior down the line.

-Officially, runtime dynamic loading refers to a program loading a shared library (shared object / dynamic library / DLL) at runtime on demand, finding the required symbols (functions, variables), and then calling them.
-In the author's opinion, this is a key implementation mechanism for plugin systems.
-Because now:
+Officially speaking, runtime dynamic linking (dynamic loading) means a program loads a shared library (shared object / dynamic library / DLL) on demand at runtime, looks up the symbols it needs (functions, variables), and then calls them.
+In my view, this is one of the important implementation mechanisms behind plugin systems, because now:

-- We can load plugins dynamically, loading different functional modules (internationalization, rendering backends, drivers, etc.) at runtime based on configuration.
+- We can load plugins dynamically, pulling in different functional modules at runtime based on configuration (internationalization, rendering backends, drivers, and so on).

-- The above features allow us to load only the dependencies we need, saving some space.
+- The above property means we can load only the dependencies we actually need, saving a bit of space.

-- Furthermore, it supports hot-swapping/extending at runtime.
-At the very least, we can extend functionality without recompiling the main program.
+- And we get hot-swap / extension support at runtime; at the very least, we can extend functionality without recompiling the main program.

 void *dlopen(const char *filename, int flag);- Common